Joao-Victor1/RPGLaravel/README.md

 ## Project

 the aim of the project is to provide tabletop RPG players with a simple way to organize the creation of their campaigns, with dates, specifications and control of participants.
-Just as it is also possible for players to search for campaigns of their liking to be able to participate, make friends, etc.
+Just as it is also possible for players to search for campaigns of their liking to be able to participate, make friends, and more.